shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ## Overview

-If you have to customize the logic of some core JavaScript storefront plugins you can override them with your own implementations.
+If you have to customize the logic of some core JavaScript Storefront plugins you can override them with your own implementations.
 You will see how this works by extending the cookie permission plugin and showing the cookie notice on every page load and asking the user if he wants to hide cookie bar via a confirm dialogue.

 ## Prerequisites